MicrosoftDocs/office-developer-lync-evergreen-docs/docs/sdn-interface/relativeonewayaverage-element-sdn-interface-2-1-1.md

 - xml
 ---

-# RelativeOneWayAverage element (QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)
+# RelativeOneWayAverage element

+(QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)

 Average amount of one-way latency.
 Relative one-way latency measures the delay between the client and the server.
 This metric is only reported for application sharing streams using Lync 2013. (ms)

-**In this article**
-Element information
-Definition
-Elements and attributes

 ## Element information